sudar/Asimi/README.md

 ## Installation

-Download the project.
-Copy the folder inside the libraries folder into the Arduino Library folder.
+Download the project and copy the files into your Arduino sketch folder.
 Open the projects in Arduino IDE and you should be able to compile them.
+You might also want to install the dependency libraries in the `libraries` folder of Arduino.

 The Android project can be opened in Eclipse.